Kuzma's mother

-Phraseologic dictionaries from the 19th century record other versions of the saying about Kuzka's mother, such as "to let someone know Kuzka's mother's name", or "to learn Kuzka's mother's name".
+Phraseological dictionaries from the 19th century record other versions of the saying about Kuzka's mother, such as "to let someone know Kuzka's mother's name", or "to learn Kuzka's mother's name".

 Because of the phrase's use in Cold War diplomacy, it became a code word for the atomic bomb.
-In particular, the Tsar Bomba had a yield of 50 MT and was thermonuclear test device that was nicknamed "Kuzka's mother" by its builders.
+In particular, the Tsar Bomba had a yield of 50 MT and was a thermonuclear test device, nicknamed "Kuzka's mother" by its builders.